google/heir/docs/content/en/docs/pipelines.md

 This pass can be disabled by defining `HEIR_NO_YOSYS`; this will avoid Yosys library and ABC binary compilation, and avoid registration of this pass.

+### `--tosa-to-boolean-tfhe`

+This is an experimental pipeline for end-to-end private inference.

+Converts a TOSA MLIR model to tfhe_rust dialect defined by HEIR.
+It converts a tosa model to optimized boolean circuit using Yosys ABC optimizations.
+The resultant optimized boolean circuit in comb dialect is then converted to cggi and then to tfhe_rust exit dialect.
+This pipeline can be used with heir-translate --emit-tfhe-rust to generate code for [`tfhe-rs`](https://docs.zama.ai/tfhe-rs) FHE library.

+The pass requires that the environment variable `HEIR_ABC_BINARY` contains the location of the ABC binary and that `HEIR_YOSYS_SCRIPTS_DIR` contains the location of the Yosys' techlib files that are needed to execute the path.

 ## `heir-translate`

 ### `--emit-tfhe-rust`